RuthAndRoth/Skins/README.md

 ## Contributions

-Skins go in Contrib/ in a directory named for the creator.
+Skins shoukd be placed in a directory named for the creator.
 The creator directories should:

 * include a README file giving credits and references to the source of the skin.
 * include a LICENSE file for the specific license applicable to the skin.
-* include each skin in a directory that includes the skin name and may be prefixed with 'F-' or 'M-' to indicate the gender.
+* include each skin in a sub-directory that includes the skin name and may be prefixed with 'F-' or 'M-' to indicate the gender.